lorddev/fiddle-tunes/jigs/The_Rambling_Pitchfork/README.md

 # The Rambling Pitchfork

-As performed by the Seamus Eagan in his album _In Your Ear_.
+As performed by the Seamus Egan in his album _In Your Ear_.

 ![The Rambling Pitchfork](The_Rambling_Pitchfork.png)